ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_editorial/README.md

 They can be modified on this administration page:
 Configuration > Content authoring > MULTISITE WYSIWYG > WYSIWYG workflow settings (path: "admin/config/content/multisite_wysiwyg/workbench_en");

+# Remark for editors: Tracking changes

+Depending on settings made in "WYSIWYG workflow settings", content saving can be blocked if tracked changes managed by the module "CKEditor LITE" module exist in "WYSIWYG" fields of this content or in one of these translations.

+In order to unblock the saving,editors must validate or refuse tracked changes where they are present.